mady143/Question-and-Answer-Generation/report.md

     l13 = ['NN', 'VBZ']
 ```

-Each sentence is parsed using English grammar rules with the use of condition statements.
+Then a dictionary is created called `bucket` and parsed using some English grammar using condition statements.
-A dictionary is created called **`bucket`** and the part-of-speech tags are added to it.

 The sentence which gets parsed successfully generates a question sentence.
-The generated question list is printed as output.
+The generated question list is printed.

-**This demo only uses the grammar to generate questions starting with 'what'.**
+**This demo only used the grammar to print questions starting with 'what'.**

+## Usage

+**Virtualenv recommended**

+`pip install -r requirements.txt`

+`python3 quest.py file.txt`

+*Use `-v` option to activate verbose*

+`python3 quest.py file.txt -v`

+*You can also try inputing any text file.*

-## Example
+# Example

 **Sentence:**
 -----------INPUT TEXT-------------

 ```